whysush/reel-analyst/README.md

 - built for instagram reels; selectors target instagram's `<video>` element and url behavior, so layout changes on their end can break capture/scroll
 - frames are captured at low res (320×568, jpeg q0.5) to keep payloads small
 - free models can be slow or rate-limited; there are deliberate delays between calls
-- captured frames can be blank if instagram serves video on a tainted/cross-origin canvas — if frames come back null, that's why
+- captured frames can come back blank if instagram serves video on a cross-origin/tainted canvas
 - analysis quality depends entirely on the free model you pick

 ## roadmap ideas

-- settings panel for api key + model instead of hardcoding
+- settings panel for api key + model
 - custom analysis prompt from the popup
 - in-popup results view instead of (or alongside) the json download
 - support for tiktok / youtube shorts